Grafikart/tokyo-night-jetbrains-theme/README.md

 A port of [Tokyo Night for VSCode](https://github.com/enkia/tokyo-night-vscode-theme) color scheme for jetbrains IDE (adapted for [Material Theme UI](https://plugins.jetbrains.com/plugin/8006-material-theme-ui) Night Owl theme).

 ![Preview](screenshot.png)

+## Differences between this one and the theme by [alexadhy](https://github.com/alexadhy/tokyonight-jetbrains)

+- This plugin doesn't includes UI theme (only color scheme).
+- This plugin is focused on PHPStorm supported languages